 When you should hire a CPA?

-You don't necessarily need to hire a CPA as a full- or even part-time employee to benefit from his or her knowledge of the ins and outs of business finance, as many offer their services to small businesses as consultants.
-Here are four times you should hire a CPA:
+You don't necessarily need to hire a CPA as a full-time or even part-time employee to benefit from their knowledge of the ins and outs of business finance, as many offer their services as consultants.
+These are times you should consider hiring a CPA:

 1. Before you start your business